Thursday 21 Nov 2024

 Liaw's resignation as executive director of APB Resources, which took immediate effect, was due to "personal reason and other commitments", the design process equipment maker said in a Friday bourse filing.

 Liaw was appointed to APB Resources' board in June 2023.
-Liaw joined Globetronics’ board a week after APB Resources announced it had emerged as the second-largest shareholder of the Penang-based semiconductor firm on Feb 15 after buying 70 million shares or a 10.36% stake in the company for RM140 million or RM2 apiece.
+He joined Globetronics’ board a week after APB Resources announced it had emerged as the second-largest shareholder of the Penang-based semiconductor firm on Feb 15 this year after buying 70 million shares or a 10.36% stake in the company for RM140 million or RM2 apiece.

 He also currently sits on the board of Sarawak Consolidated Industries Bhd (KL:SCIB) and Artroniq Bhd (KL:ARTRONIQ).

-The stock, which has yet to recover, is down 84.67% year to date, closing at 39 sen on Friday — a level not seen since November 2020.
-APB Resources' latest share price gives it a market capitalisation of RM43.46 million.
+APB Resources, which has yet to recover, is down 84.67% year to date, closing at 39 sen on Friday — a level not seen since November 2020.
+Its latest share price gives it a market capitalisation of RM43.46 million.

 Globetronics, meanwhile, closed at 50.5 sen on Friday, which translates to a paper loss of RM105 million for APB Resources.
 The stock, which has dropped nearly 69% to date, now has a market value of RM341.07 million.